28 Feb How to steal a watch

 The art of pickpocketing is a skill that has taken years to master and I’d like to give you a little insight into the process.

 I was recently hired to entertain during a wedding drinks reception and the photographer (Clare Tam-Im) captured the stages perfectly.

 Let’s take a look at how this friendly pickpocket does his thing…

 Before any contact is made, I’m on the prowl for a suitable subject (The Mark).
 The subject requires nothing more than a timepiece.
 The complexity of the operation is assessed ahead of time with certain watches proving more difficult than others.

-To facilitate the steal it’s imperative that The Mark is enjoying the show.
+To facilitate the steal, it’s imperative that The Mark is enjoying the performance.
 In this picture, I’ve spotted the perfect applicant!